Our Mission is Safety

 He was a two-term president of the International Association for Chemical Testing and was appointed to its board of directors by five successive presidents.
 He also served on the Alcohol Testing Alliance Board of Directors and was a member of the ASCLD/LAB-International Breath Alcohol Calibration Laboratory Program Development Committee.
 He was the first full-term chair of the NSC Alcohol Drugs and Impairment Division and was nominated to two terms on the NSC Delegate Assembly.

-Mr. Beaty will be presented the 2019 Robert F. Borkenstein Award in conjunction with the NSC-ADID meeting in February 2019 in Baltimore.
+Mr. Beaty will be presented the 2019 Robert F. Borkenstein Award Feb.
+17, in conjunction with the NSC-ADID meeting in Baltimore.
+Register here to attend award dinner.

 The award, named for Breathalyzer® inventor Robert F. Borkenstein, recognizes individuals who, through a lifetime of service, have made outstanding contributions to the field of alcohol- and drug-related traffic safety.
 Honorees are selected by professionals involved in the Alcohol, Drugs and Impairment Division, which is managed by the National Safety Council.